Anora - Aila-Korpela farm

 At Koskenkorva distillery they heard about Veli-Pekka when a Finnish newspaper wrote an article about him and his views on farming.

 “Anora contacted us.
-We talked for hours about farming methods and climate impact and realised that we had the same approach to climate-friendly farming.
+We talked for hours about farming methods and climate impact and realised that we had the same approach to more climate-friendly farming.
 That’s also when we realised that our farming methods correspond to the regenerative farming practices that Anora promotes.”

 With almost 400 hectares of farmland, the Aila-Korpela farm is regarded as a large estate by Finnish standards.
 Like the Koskenkorva distillery, the Aila-Korpela farm is also located in Ostrobothnia, about 40 minutes' drive from the Koskenkorva village.
 Barley is Noora and Veli-Pekka’s main crop, but they also grow oats, wheat, rye, legumes, and oilseed crops.
 The latter are important for creating a diverse crop rotation in regenerative farming.